Brazelton-Lab/seq-qc/README.md

 ## Usage

-filter_replicates takes as input a fastq or fasta file.
-If the reads are paired-end, the pairs can either be in separate files or a single interleaved file.
+filter_replicates takes as input fastq or fasta files.
+Paired reads can either be split in separate files or can be in a single, interleaved file.
 The types of replicates that filter_replicates can search for are exact, 5'-prefix, and reverse-complement replicates.

 ### Examples